raspberrypi/documentation/glossary.md

 - **ARM** -A chip architecture developed by ARM in Cambridge, UK.
 See https://en.wikipedia.org/wiki/ARM_architecture
 - **ARMv6/ARM11** - The particular version of chip architecture used on the first Raspberry Pi (Pi1), and the Pi Zero range.
 - **ARMv7** - The particular version of chip architecture used on the Raspberry Pi 2 and 3 models.
-- **bcm2835** - The SoC used on the Pi1 and Pi0 range. https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md
+- **bcm2835** - The SoC used on the Pi1 and Pi0 range.
+See [bcm2835](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md)
-- **bcm2836** - The SoC used on the original Pi2. https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md
+- **bcm2836** - The SoC used on the original Pi2.
+See [bcm2836](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md)
-- **bcm2837** - The SoC used on the Pi3 (and newer versions of the Pi2). https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md
+- **bcm2837** - The SoC used on the Pi3 (and newer versions of the Pi2).See [bcm2837](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md)
-- **config.txt** - a file located on the boot partition of a Raspberry Pi's SD card, which is parsed at boot time in order to enable, disable and manage operating system features which cannot be changed after booting
+- **config.txt** - a file located on the boot partition of a Raspberry Pi's SD card, which is parsed at boot time in order to enable, disable and manage operating system features which cannot be changed after booting.
+See the [offical documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md)
 - **CSI** - Camera Serial Interface.
 A hardware interface for connecting cameras to SoC's
 - **DHCP** - Dynamic Host Configuration Protocol, a network management protocol which dynamically assigns an IP address and other network configuration parameters to each device on a network
 - **DPI** - Parallel Display Interface, an up-to-24-bit parallel RGB interface via the Raspberry Pi's GPIO pins